“It was a test, Simon. And you failed.”

 In the end I feel that this book is a bit of a let down.
 It’s certainly not the worst book I’ve ever read but it’s just average in my opinion.
 It also doesn’t give readers a true sense of what to expect from the series because, other than Sam Humphries, no on else working on this issue is working on the the ongoing series.
 How much of this issue is Humphries’ voice and how much is Johns’?
 For anyone on the fence like myself I can’t get a clear sense of what Humphries’ writing is going to be like to determine if he can win over my general dislike for the premise of the series with this freshman effort.

 In the end Green Lanterns: Rebirth #1 is a mixed bag with the unveiling of yet another intergalactic threat tied to secret Guardian history.
 Simon Baz is given the disservice of having his firmly established Green Lantern resume overlooked in favor of trying to sell readers on having rookie status which, while new reader friendly, essentially tells the long time reader that what they have read before doesn’t really matter.
 Ethan Van Sciver once again graces the pages of a Green Lantern book with his spectacular artwork, although co-contributor Ed Benes falters with his share of the book.
-A generous three out of five lanterns.
+A generous six out of ten lanterns.